 I've been following a Weight Watchers type diet for 2 1/2 months now.
 I'm 44 yrs old, 5'4" and weigh just over 150 lbs.
 In the past, as recently as last year, I have been able to go a month or two with a WW type diet and lose 5 lbs minimum.
 This time I have not been able to lose even 1/2 lb.

 I have really been careful about sticking to eating well, but I feel at a real loss right now and don't know what to do next.
 Any advice you can offer to help me lose weight would be appreciated.
 What would you advise as the next steps?

 This is a great question.
 There's some evidence that as we get older - into our 40s and 50s - that it can be more difficult to lose weight.
-Everyone is different, of course, and there's been some research focusing on this but nothing conclusive as to the actual cause.
+Everyone is different, of course, and there's been some research focusing on this, but nothing conclusive has yet been found as to the actual cause.

 What we do know is that this requires more attention to calorie balance.
 The first thing to look at is your amount of exercise.
 Folks tend to be less and less active as they move toward their 50s.
 A lot of factors contribute to this - job, home, stress - quite simply, the time constraints of modern life.
 In a woman your height, burning an extra 200 calories per day is the difference between weight loss and maintaining stable weight.

-Online trackers like SuperTracker from the USDA (there are dozens of similar free programs on the web) can help you to track exactly how many calories you are eating vs. what you are burning.
+Online trackers like My FitnessPal (there are dozens of similar free programs on the web) can help you to track exactly how many calories you are eating vs. what you are burning.
 At your height and weight you should target for a Basal Metabolic Rate of around 1,400 calories.
 This is what you need to maintain your weight without much movement either way.
 Here's a (rough) rule of thumb formula for how other people can calculate this: